 Eat your breakfast at home.

 Wake up on time, bathe, get dressed, and eat your breakfast at home.
-There’s no reason to waste valuable time at work (or making a mess at your workspace) juggling a cereal bowl or a breakfast sandwich.
+Remember, there’s no reason to waste valuable time at work (or making a mess at your workspace) juggling a cereal bowl or a breakfast sandwich.

 Get to work on time.